aimfeld/ZendDiCompiler/README.md

 # Introduction

-Are you tired of writing tons of factory code (closures) for the Zend\ServiceManager in your Zend Framework 2 application?
+Are you tired of writing tons of factory code (closures) for the Laminas\ServiceManager in your Zend Framework 2 application?
 Are outdated factory methods causing bugs?
 This can all be avoided by using ZendDiCompiler!

 **ZendDiCompiler** is a Zend Framework 2 module that uses auto-generated factory code for dependency-injection.
-It saves you a lot of work, since there's **no need anymore for writing Zend\ServiceManager factory closures** and keeping them up-to-date manually.
+It saves you a lot of work, since there's **no need anymore for writing Laminas\ServiceManager factory closures** and keeping them up-to-date manually.

-ZendDiCompiler scans your code using **Zend\Di** and creates factory methods automatically.
+ZendDiCompiler scans your code using **Laminas\Di** and creates factory methods automatically.
 If the factory methods are outdated, ZendDiCompiler updates them in the background.
 Therefore, you **develop faster**, **avoid bugs** due to outdated factory methods, and experience **great performance** in production!